gpapadog/BAC/README.md

 both the exposure and the outcome models are inverse chi square distributions.

 The BAC function in the BAC R package returns a list of:
-- alphaX: postior samples of the indicators of inclusion for each of the covariates D_1, D_2, ..., D_p.
-Specifically if alphaX[i, j] = 1 if in iteration i of the MCMC, D_j was included in the model
+- alphaX: posterior samples of the indicators of inclusion for each of the covariates D_1, D_2, ..., D_p in the exposure model.
+Specifically if alphaX[i, j] = 1 if in iteration i of the MCMC, D_j was included in the model, and alphaX[i, j] = 0 otherwise.

+- alphaY: posterior samples of the indicators of inclusion for each of the covariates in the outcome model.

+- beta: posterior samples of the coefficient of X in the outcome model.